aitoroses/floxide/docs/adrs/0013-workflow-patterns.md

 ## Context

-The Flowrs framework is designed as a directed graph workflow system that can support various workflow patterns.
+The Floxide framework is designed as a directed graph workflow system that can support various workflow patterns.
 To provide a comprehensive and flexible framework, we need to define and document the core workflow patterns that the framework will support.
 These patterns represent common use cases and architectural approaches for building workflows.

 Users of the framework need clear guidance on how to implement different types of workflows to solve various business problems.
 By defining these patterns explicitly, we can ensure the framework's design accommodates all these use cases and provides appropriate abstractions.

 ## Decision

-We will support eight core workflow patterns in the Flowrs framework, each addressing different workflow requirements:
+We will support eight core workflow patterns in the Floxide framework, each addressing different workflow requirements:

 ### 1. Node